lehner-lab/krasddpcams/README.md

 # Required Data

-Fitness, inferred free energy changes, structure, and other data are in **[here](https://crgcnag-my.sharepoint.com/:f:/g/personal/cweng_crg_es/EliX349TTkpIoMomBwphyRMBYI17nEt4XZ45XcTvWtpuyw)**
+Fitness scores, inferred free energy changes and required miscellaneous files should be downloaded from **[here](https://crgcnag-my.sharepoint.com/:f:/g/personal/cweng_crg_es/EliX349TTkpIoMomBwphyRMBYI17nEt4XZ45XcTvWtpuyw)** and unzipped in your project directory (see 'base_dir' option) i.e. where output files should be written.

 # Installation Instructions